lambda-fairy/lambda-fairy.github.io/cv.md

 ## University of Canterbury

-Casual Python developer, November 2014 -- present
+Casual Python developer, November 2014 -- June 2015

 * Extended the online quiz system for the 200-level course "Formal Languages and Compilers".
 * Implemented a pushdown automaton simulator, with documentation and tests.